Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Experimental Results

-All the experiments were programmed in Matlab R2020a, ran on a low cost personal laptop with an Intel(R) Core(TM) i7-11700H 3.2GHz CPU and 16GB 3200MHz Memory.
+All the experiments were programmed in Matlab R2020a and Python 3.6.0, ran on a low-cost personal laptop with an Intel (R) Core (TM) i7-11700H 3.2GHz CPU and 16GB 3200MHz Memory.